hichamjanati/mtw/README.rst

     @InProceedings{janati19a,
     author={Hicham Janati and Marco Cuturi and Alexandre Gramfort}, title={Wasserstein regularization for sparse multi-task regression},
-    year = 	 {2019},
+    booktitle = {Proceedings of the Twenty-second International Conference on Artificial Intelligence and Statistics}, year = 	 {2019},
     volume = 	 {89},
     series = 	 {Proceedings of Machine Learning Research},